EDUCATIONAL PARTNERSHIPS

 Several years ago, AIDA participated in the Philadelphia Craft Show and brought 26 artist/craftsmen from Israel to present and sell their work directly to the public.

-Two years later, we brought 16 artist/craftsmen to Craft/Boston.
+In 2012 we brought 16 artist/craftsmen to Craft/Boston.
 Based on the success of this project, Craft/Boston has issued an open invitation to the artists who participated to come back anytime without having to be juried.
 While others would have to be juried in, they would be welcome.

 We continue to work to make these opportunities available to our artist/craftsmen now that they have learned how to participate in these kinds of shows.